uprm-inso-4116-2020-2021-S1/semester-project-team-c/design_backend/README.txt

 	CREATE DATABASE designDB;
 	ctrl C
 	sudo mysql -u root -p designDB < designDB.sql

-After you did these steps go to the folder design_backend in a terminal and run:
+After you did these steps go to the folder design_backend in a terminal:
+	touch .env (Make sure the file is in the design_backend folder) nano .env
+	Paste this information:
+		SECRET_KEY=/%/%/SUPER-SECRET-KEY-FOR-THIS-APP/%/%/
+		DB_DBNAME=designDB
+		DB_USERNAME=root
+		DB_PASSWORD=
+		DB_PORT=3306
+	Save!
+	And to run the backend:
     	node app.js

 ERRORS: